 You need to find out why you always have to put oil in your engine.
 You may be adding oil to your engine each time you use your snowblower because you have an oil leak or your engine is consuming oil.
 You need to identify which one of these scenarios applies to your engine oil loss.

 - Oil Leak – Look over the engine area to find signs of an engine oil leak.
-Once you find the cause of the leak, replace the gaskets from which the oil is coming from.
+Once you find the cause of the leak, replace the gaskets from which the oil is coming.
 You will also want to inspect your filter if your snowblower uses one.
 Make sure your oil filter is sealing properly.

 Items Needed for an Engine Oil Change